 Professor Williams will deliver talks, sit on panel discussions, and participate in a group workshop with Google’s Kirk Vallis as a moderator.

 Hope Funds for Cancer Research is an organization dedicated to advancing innovative research for difficult-to-treat and understudied cancers.

-These include pancreatic, lung, liver, sarcomas, esophageal, brain, gastric, and ovarian cancers, as well as rare leukemias, lymphomas and MDS.
+These include pancreatic, lung, liver, sarcomas, oesophageal, brain, gastric, and ovarian cancers, as well as rare leukaemia’s, lymphomas and MDS.
 These cancers are insidiously aggressive illnesses that kill most of their victims within months, even with aggressive chemotherapy.